-Performance Measure Responsibility Reporting Frequency Reliability Number and percentages of healthy Services that exit the Network within tolerance .
+Performance Measure Responsibility Reporting Frequency Reliability 1 Number and percentages of healthy 2 Services 3 that exit the Network within tolerance 4 .
 ARTC Quarterly Number and percentage of unhealthy Services that do not deteriorate further, within tolerance.
 ARTC Quarterly Number and percentage of Services which are operated in a healthy manner.
 Operator Quarterly Number and percentage of Services which exit the Network no later than schedule, within tolerance.
 Both Quarterly Number and percentage of Services which enter the Network no later than schedule, within tolerance.
-Operator Quarterly Number and percentage of Services which exit the Network no later than one hour after schedule.
-Both Quarterly Network Availability Transit Time - Infrastructure Configuration Capability ARTC Quarterly Transit Time - Infrastructure Practical Capability ARTC Quarterly Transit Time - Availability to Market ARTC Quarterly Transit Time Number and percentage of Services which transit the Network no later than schedule transit, within tolerance.
+Operator Quarterly Number and percentage of Services which exit the Network no later than one hour 5 after schedule.
+Both Quarterly Transit Time 1 Number and percentage of Services which transit 6 the Network no later than schedule transit, within tolerance.
 Both Quarterly Sum of minutes delay (and minutes per hour transit) attributed to below rail cause by type of delay eg track, signals/communications, train management/control.
 ARTC Quarterly Sum of minutes delay (and minutes per hour transit) attributed to above rail cause by type of delay eg late entry, yard/terminal, crew, locomotive, rollingstock, running.
-Operator Quarterly Sum of minutes delay (and minutes per hour transit) unable to be attributed to a cause or beyond either party's reasonable control.
-Neither Quarterly Temporary Speed Restrictions Number of kilometres and percentage of track under temporary speed restriction on the Network at the end of a reporting period.
-ARTC Quarterly Track Condition Track quality measured by index.
-ARTC Quarterly
+Operator Quarterly Sum of minutes delay (and minutes per hour transit) unable to be attributed to a cause or beyond either party reasonable control.
+Neither Quarterly Temporary Speed Restrictions 7 Sum of minutes delay, determined 8 at the end of each month of a reporting and averaged, to a train resulting from the application of temporary speed restrictions on the Network.
+ARTC Quarterly Number of kilometres and percentage of track under temporary speed restriction on the Network at the end of a reporting period.
+ARTC Quarterly Track Condition 7 Track quality measured by index.9 ARTC Quarterly